nordtektiger/qvickbuild/README.md

 my_faulty_list = "foo1", false, "foo3";     # can't have two different types in the same list
 ```

 If an asterisk (wildcard) is present in a string, it is automatically expended into all matching filepaths.
-A notable exception to this rule is when it's present in a replacement operator, where the asterisks serve as a matching rule instead.
+A notable exception to this rule will soon be explained. is when it's present in a replacement operator, where the asterisks serve as a matching rule instead.
 ```
-my_source_files = "src/*.cpp";      # expands into "src/foo.cpp", "src/bar.cpp", ...
+my_source_files = "./src/*.cpp";      # expands into "./src/foo.cpp", "./src/bar.cpp", ...
-my_header_files = "src/*.hpp";      # expands into "src/baz.hpp", "src/another.hpp", ...
+my_header_files = "./src/*.hpp";      # expands into "./src/baz.hpp", "./src/another.hpp", ...
 ```

 There is also an in-built operator for a simple search-and-replace (often called the replacement operator).
+It attempts to apply a wildcard matching rule to every element, and the elements that match are replaced with the desired output string, as shown below.

+> [!NOTE]
+> Wildcards have different behaviours depending on their location.
+If they're in a variable declaration, they will be used for globbing file paths, but if they're in a replacement operator, they will serve as a generic matching rule.

 ```
-sources = "src/thing.cpp", "src/another.cpp";
+sources = "thing.cpp", "another.cpp";
-objects = sources: "src/*.cpp" -> "obj/*.o";        # expands into "obj/thing.o", "obj/another.o"
+objects = sources: "*.cpp" -> "*.o";        # expands into "obj/thing.o", "obj/another.o"
 ```

 String interpolation is also implemented, and requires the use of brackets.